Simonlee711/Simonlee711.github.io/_pages/abp.md

 One of the most valuable skills I was taught this summer was how to run code in parallel.
 And since the ```halperingpu``` had up to 80 gpu cores, I was allowed to use up to 20 of them.
 In addition I became inspired by the TV show "Silicon Valley" where they make an optimized compression algorithm called mid-out.
 Similarly I was going to start at the first and last patients data files and meet in the middle.
 A visual is displayed below:

-{% include figure image_path="images/parallel.jpg" alt="this is a placeholder image" caption="A procedure" %}
+{% include figure image_path="images/parallel.jpg" alt="this is a placeholder image" caption="A procedure inspired by *Silicon Valley* to make drug columns" %}

 The large idea was that if I could write out the drug columns and save that entry within a ```lockfile.lock``` then we could keep the progress of which files have been written into and which have not.
 Therefore using this Silicon valley inspired parallelized function I ran it.  and it still took nearly two weeks until it was finished...
 The code is shown below: